anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 Given a set of input resource objects `consumedResources: Set (NullifierKey, Resource)`, a set of output resource plaintexts `createdResources: Set Resource`, and `applicationData`, including a set of custom inputs required by resource logics, a proven action is computed the following way:

 1. Compute the required resource logic and compliance proofs
-2. Put the pairs `(proofIdentifier, proof)` in the `action.proofs` structure. `proofIdentifier` should allow to determine the required instance and the verifying key to verify the proof`
+2. For the compliance proofs, create a set of proof records `Set (PS.VerifyingKey, PS.Instance, PS.Proof)` and put them in `action.complianceProofs`
+3. For the logic proofs, associate each proof with the logic hash reference and the tag of the resource for which the proof is created, and put the resulting map in `action.resourceLogicProofs`
-3. `action.consumed = r.nullifier(nullifierKey) for r in consumedResources`
+4. `action.consumed = r.nullifier(nullifierKey) for r in consumedResources`
-4. `action.created = r.commitment() for r in createdResources`
+5. `action.created = r.commitment() for r in createdResources`
-5. `action.applicationData = applicationData`
+6. `action.applicationData = applicationData`

-An unproven action would be computed the same way, except that the resource logic proofs wouldn't be computed yet.
+An unproven action would be computed the same way, except that some resource logic proofs and compliance proofs wouldn't be computed yet.

 ## Unproven and proven actions